nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 manager (as is recommended for the JavaScript ecosystem at this point), the only way to update the support information is to publish a new version of the package.
 It also means that any version of the package except the latest may outdated support information.

-In ecosystems that follow this approach, tools to ensure they always pull the support information from the latest version of a published package.
+of a published package.
+In the JavaScript ecosystem this means the `latest` tag from npm for a package.

 ## Publishing